 Track tourist movement

-It also helps inform decisions around when to offer discounts during off / on peak seasons or designing special packages for couples and families during popular holiday periods like Valentine’s Day or Christmas etc. What’s more, data can help to generate investment into new facilities or services such as information centres, accommodation, tour operators and transport links based on what current visitors want or need whilst they’re there.
+It also helps inform decisions around when to offer discounts during off / on peak seasons, or designing special packages for couples and families during popular holiday periods like Valentine’s Day or Christmas etc. What’s more, footfall and visitor data can help to generate investment into new facilities or services such as information centres, accommodation, tour operators and transport links based on what current travellers want or need whilst they’re there.

 Fund applications for commercial opportunities and events